boomshankerx/proxmox-truenas/README.md

 # TrueNAS ZFS over iSCSI interface

+## Acknowledgement
-## This plugin is based on https://github.com/TheGrandWazoo/freenas-proxmox.
+This plugin is based on https://github.com/TheGrandWazoo/freenas-proxmox.
 It has been converted to be compatible with the TrueNAS WebSocket API.
 It is currently being targeted at Proxmox VE 8+ and TrueNAS 24.04+

 ## Install
 1. **Please uninstall the old freenas-proxmox plugin of you have it installed**